Tikkun olam

 In classical rabbinic literature, the phrase referred to legal enactments intended to preserve the social order.
-In the Aleinu prayer, it refers to the eradication of idolatry.
-In Lurianic Kabbalah, the "repair" is mystical: to return the sparks of Divine light to their source by means of ritual performance.
+In the Aleinu, it refers to the eradication of idolatry.
+In Lurianic Kabbalah, the "repair" is mystical: to return the sparks of Divine light to their source employing ritual performance.

 In the modern era, particularly among the post-Haskalah movements, tikkun olam has come to refer to the pursuit of social justice or "the establishment of Godly qualities throughout the world" based on the idea that "Jews bear responsibility not only for their own moral, spiritual, and material welfare, but also for the welfare of society at large".